highcharts/highcharts/docs/chart-and-series-types/sankey-diagram.md

 Links
 --------------

 A Sankey diagram consists of two types of data: nodes and links.
 In Highcharts, you define the links in the `data` array of a `series.sankey` object, where each link has three parameters `from`, `to`, and `weight`.
 In Highcharts, you only need to define the links; the nodes will be generated dynamically.
-The code below shows how to define the links from the previous demo.
+The code below shows how to define the links from the previous demo:

     series: [{
         type: 'sankey',